AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootUTCTimezone/README.md

 **[UTC Timezone And MySQL](https://github.com/AnghelLeonard/Hibernate/tree/master/HibernateSpringBootUTCTimezone)**

-**Description:** How to store date, time, and timestamps in UTC time zone in MySQL
+**Description:** This application is a sample of how to store date, time, and timestamps in UTC time zone in MySQL.

 **Key points:**\
      - `spring.jpa.properties.hibernate.jdbc.time_zone=UTC`\